 - Add mushrooms.
 Stir vigorously over medium-high heat until mushrooms have browned , softened and released their juices.
 Add chopped sage and thyme.
 Stir herbs into mushrooms.
 Add wine.
 Stir well and bring to a boil.
 Boil two minutes.

-- Stir potato starch into 1/2 cup of vegetable broth.
+- Stir potato starch into 1/2 cup of vegetable broth/water.
 Add to mushroom mixture.
 Stir well until slightly thickened.
-Add remaining 3 1/2 cups broth.
+Add remaining 3 1/2 cups broth/water.
 Stir until gravy thickens again.
 Taste.
 Season with more salt (if needed) and freshly ground pepper to taste.
 Use immediately or cool completely before refrigerating or freezing.
 Adjust seasoning, if necessary, after reheating.

 - This gravy can be frozen.
 Defrost completely before reheating.